ladjs/lad/Readme.md

 **tldr;** `eskimo` is the CLI tool that is used to build projects with `igloo`, and `igloo` contains a set of common components used with `electrolyte` (dependency injection).

+**Have some feedback or need to ask a question?** Join the public HipChat room at <http://www.hipchat.com/gpGoLR9pM>.

 ## Dependencies